-Step one: Fill your spray bottle with clean water and spray to thoroughly wet your plant’s leaves.
-Let the water sit on the leaves surfaces for at least five minutes, but not so long that it begins to evaporate.
+Step 1: Fill your spray bottle with clean water and spray to thoroughly wet your plant’s leaves.
+Let the water sit on the leaves’ surfaces for at least five minutes, but not so long that it begins to evaporate.
 This allows the water to start breaking down the minerals.

-Step two: Combine your soap and distilled water, mixing well.
+Step 2: Combine your soap and distilled water, mixing well.
 Use this mixture to soak your rag.
 Then, supporting each leaf from underneath with one hand, wipe the surface with the wet cloth.
-You want to be gentle, since trauma to the leaves never heals.
+You want to be gentle since trauma to the leaves never heals.
 If you take your time, you won’t hurt the plant.

-Again, the best, most effective way to clean these spots from your leaves involves all three steps.
+Again, the best, most effective way to clean these hard water spots on fiddle leaf fig leaves involves all three steps.
 But good news: you can certainly get away with simply wiping each leaf with a damp cloth between more thorough cleanings.

 A Word of Warning

-Avoid the extra step of layering on coconut oil, mayonnaise, milk, and leaf shine products.
+- Avoid the extra step of layering on coconut oil, mayonnaise, milk, and other leaf shine products.

 Meg S. Miller is an influential speaker and multiple award-winning author with nearly a decade of writing experience.
 In her latest book, Benefit of the Debt (April 28, 2018), Miller offers a unique perspective that gives fresh insight into common sources of brokenness within Christian marriages.
 Miller, her husband, Joe, and their three children live near Washington, D.C., where they own and operate an organic farm.
 When not writing, Miller loves doting on her six prized fiddle leaf fig trees.
 Learn more about Meg at www.benefitofthedebt.com.

 Grab the Essentials for Your Fiddle Leaf Fig: